aws-samples/cdk-eks-blueprints-patterns/docs/patterns/crossplane-argocd-gitops.md

 test-helm-workload-amd-1-29-blueprint            default                 1               2024-05-15 06:39:17.325950143 +0000 UTC  deployed        nginx-17.0.1            1.26.0
 ```

-Run the below command to get the list of Helm Charts in the Workload Cluster  `workload-arm-1-29-blueprint`
+3. Run the below command to get the list of Helm Charts in the Workload cluster  `workload-arm-1-29-blueprint`

 ```shell
 helm  --kube-context $WORKLOAD_CLUSTER2_CONTEXT list -A